JaydenMaalouf/JoystickPlugin/readme.md

 Now you can map Inputs to Joystick devices in Project Settings.
 (Engine->Input)

-Here is a Test Project using the Third-Person Template: [Download](https://w-hs.sciebo.de/index.php/s/148QVopCDdHwhLQ) Here is an minimal demo project: [Download](https://w-hs.sciebo.de/index.php/s/qajqJPsk1JGhFFM)
+Here is a Test folder with Demo Project and Deployment: [Download](https://drive.google.com/drive/folders/1W_Vyjn0p5-1mJmNyAHUgqRDSsaaR96gu?usp=sharing)

 -----------------------------------------------------------------------------------------------------------
 ## Linux (Ubuntu 14.04 LTS):